Rhythm-agrawal/dashboard-sla/README.md

 - **Status:** Completed
 - **Code Choices and Decisions:**
-  - Implemented test cases for the "Dashboard.vue" component to cover various scenarios.
+  - Implemented test cases for the "Dashboard.vue" component to cover a few scenarios.
   - Enhances the stability and maintainability of the application.

 ## Local Setup